All options have been considered, including

 This is what a newly refurbished peal and bell frame can look like, courtesy of St Mary Magdalene church in Taunton, for which 15 new bells were cast in 2016.

-What’s more, the current bells have never been tuned as a harmonious set!
+What’s more, the current bells had never been tuned as a harmonious set!
 Think of it as owning a musical instrument but keeping it out of tune.
 The new ones will be tuned properly.
 They will sound just as you remember them – but sweeter.

 A new steel frame will spread the weight of the bells more evenly and reduce wear on the structure of the tower.
 The eight ‘new’ bells will weigh at least a ton less than they do now.
 As a bonus, the new frame comes with space for ten bells, should the village ever decide to add to the peal.
 The clock will continue to strike the hours and quarters.